 The Mississippi Worker's Compensation Statute should be "fairly construed according to the law and evidence".
 Miss.
-Code Ann. §71-3-1.
+Code Ann. § 71-3-1.
 Further and most importantly, the Act is to be given broad and liberal construction and where there is doubt, cases are to be resolved in favor of compensation.
 Charles & Clark Associates.
 Ltd. vs. Robinson's Dependents, 357 So.2d 924 (Miss.
 1978).
 When looking at the issue with regard to multiple employers, taken with the definition of liberal construction under the Act, along with the findings in the Mississippi Supreme Court, the Claimant should be entitled to full compensation according to the Act and based on the fact that, at a minimum, these employers are joint as found by the Administrative Law Judge, as such, the findings of the Administrative Law Judge should be affirmed in full.
 Therefore, the Commission's action in reversing the Administrative Law Judge and the affirmance of said Order by the Madison County Circuit Court were in error and should be reversed.
+At a minimum the wages through all of the Claimant's employment with Albritton should be combined to show true appropriate and accurate average weekly wage in accordance with the findings of the Mississippi Supreme Court.
+To do otherwise would be an overrule of law and standing president and a overrule of significant statutes within the provisions of the Workers' Compensation Act.

-Respectfully supmitted,
+Respectfully submitted,

-JOHN MUNTER STEVENS
+JOHN HUNTER STEVENS